 The Kayak and Warm Beach Systems were connected in 2022 and now operate as a contiguous WARM BEACH SYSTEM, which is located on Port Susan Bay, about 10 miles northwest of Marysville.
 The two subsystems normally operate separately, but if low water pressure occurs in the Warm Beach subsystem, control valves automatically open to supply water from the Kayak subsystem.
 Both areas have treatment to remove iron and manganese and chlorination to deter microbial growth.
 Treated water from the two Kayak wells is sent directly into distribution and fills a concrete storage reservoir.
 In the Warm Beach subsystem, the water from both wells is sent to a steel storage reservoir and the distribution system.
-In 2022, design, permitting, and construction was completed for approximately 1.7 additional miles of water main and associated system improvements including an intertie between the Warm Beach and Kayak water systems.
-Breakpoint chlorination was also implemented at the Warm Beach treatment plant in 2022, and progress was made in designing improvements to optimize the water system's treatment processes.
+In 2023, the Water Utility completed demolition of the Kayak Reservoir No. 2 and finalized project design and permitting for the new Kayak Reservoir No. 2.
+In 2024, the new Kayak Reservoir No. 2 design was completed, the project was bid and a contract was awarded.
+Construction of the new Kayak Reservoir No. 2 will be completed in 2024.